-The Compensation Committee has determined that base salaries should comprise a relatively minor portion of the total compensation that an executive is eligible to earn and has established base salary levels relative to the Peer Group.
-In 2011, each of our NEO's base salary was increased only by the approximate change in the consumer price index during 2010.
-In limiting base salary increases to inflation, the Compensation Committee considered the opportunities for our executive officers to earn incentive compensation based on their achievement of certain longer-term financial and operational targets as described below.
+The Compensation Committee has determined that base salaries should comprise a relatively minor portion of the total compensation that an executive is eligible to earn and has established base salary levels relative to the peer group.
+In 2013, each of our NEOs base salary remained unchanged from 2012 levels and there are also no current changes to base salaries for 2014.
+The following were the base salaries for 2013: